DylanWGordon/collabcode/README.md

 2. Authentication - React's state is lost on page refresh, including user authentication state.
 This created an issue when the app-level context was cleared because the context is used to list interview data.
 Cookies and local storage were thereby utilized to maintain applicable state after triggering a page refresh.
 Issue was resolved by Brayan Torres.

-## Developers' Comments ##

-"You miss 100% of the shots you don't take -- Wayne Gretzky", said Brayan Torres when asked about the project's development in its final phase.
-He also noted that Hopper prefers the term "Scrum Lord" to scrum leader.

-"I'd say working in this Agile methodology will... most often time blend together.
-We just have to find a way to come back to it."
-Matthew Hopper's inspirational comments about heading the final stage of the project as "scum" leader.

-When asked about the Blue Ocean project as a whole, Gordon noted that the project was "equal parts interesting and frustrating.
-For every wall I hit...
-I learned big for every small step.
-Big learn."

-"I'm so sick and tired of this project," Nathanael Blocher's frustration at the end of Blue Ocean.

-When asked about his feelings involving the Blue Ocean project, legendary software developer Bao Tran said the project was "beneficially challenging.
-Having to redesign (the) initial project helped team collaboration."